spapastamkou/ranke2-lesson/assignments/2-metadata.md

 * Now think: if you witnessed an exceptional event and made a photo of it in real time:
     * Would you share this photo?
     * If yes, in what way: email, website, an online social network, submit to an archive, other...
+    * What are the possible means you could use to describe it?
 <!--Inspect the [collection form of the project HistorEsch Gesinn](https://historesch.lu/en/contribute/#contribute).-->